iot-edge-foundation/iot-edge-serial/README.md

 #### Configure create options

-In the Container "createOptions" section, enter the following for device mapping.
+In the Container "createOptions" section, enter the following for device mapping in Linux:

 ```javascript
 {